DukeRobotics/robosub-ros/src/simulation/production/README.md

 sudo apt-get install xsltproc
 ```

+### Downloading CoppeliaSim for Windows and Linux

-On your personal computer, install the appropriate educational version of CoppeliaSim for your system from the link [here](http://coppeliarobotics.com/downloads).
-Additionally, download everything in the personal folder in this repo to your personal computer.
+On your personal computer, install the appropriate version of CoppeliaSim Edu for your system from the link [here](http://coppeliarobotics.com/downloads).

 ### Downloading on Mac
 1. Download the mac version of CoppeliaSim Edu